tstuefe/JEP387/jep.md

 - Metaspace shall recover from allocation spikes much more readily: we should see a significant reduction in unused-but-committed memory after Metaspace memory is released.

 - In scenarios not involving class unloading we should see a small to moderate decrease in committed Metaspace.
 Under no circumstances should we require more Metaspace.

-- Memory overhead caused by the changed Metaspace allocator should be smaller than what is saved in committed Metaspace.

 Motivation
 ----------